bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/index.rst

 deployed applications.
 In addition, it shows information about the host the engine is running on.

-In the :guilabel:`Licence` panel you can to upload a licence.
-To do so click on the :guilabel:`Upload Licence` button.
+In the :guilabel:`Licence` panel you have a quick overview of your licence.
+In the :ref:`engine-cockpit-licence` view you have more information and the ability to upload a new licence.

 If you have configured an EMail server you can test it by clicking on the :guilabel:`Send` button in the :guilabel:`Email` panel.
 This will send a test mail.